Mers4ult/deep-learning-coursera-ng/C4-Convolutional-Neural-Networks/readme.md

 *Deep learning computer vision can now*:

+- Do state-of-the-art image classification.
 - help self-driving cars figure out where the other cars and pedestrians around so as to avoid them.
+(Object detection => Detect object and localize them).
 - make face recognition work much better than ever before.
 - unlock a phone or unlock a door using just your face.
+- Neural style transfer
+  - Changes the style of an image using another image.

 *Deep learning for computer vision is exciting* because:

 - First, rapid advances in computer vision are enabling brand new applications to view, though they just were impossible a few years ago.
 - Second, even if you don't end up building computer vision systems per se, I found that because the computer vision research community has been so creative and so inventive in coming up with new neural network architectures and algorithms, is actually inspire that creates a lot cross-fertilization into other areas as well.

+- One of the challenges of computer vision problem that images can be so large and we want a fast and accurate algorithm to work with that.
+  - For example, a `1000x1000` image will represent 3 million feature/input to the full connected neural network.
+If the following hidden layer contains 1000, then we will want to learn weights of the shape `[1000, 3 million]` which is 3 billion parameter only in the first layer and thats so computationally expensive!

 For computer vision applications, you don't want to be stuck using only tiny little images.
 You want to use large images.
 To do that, you need to better implement the **convolution operation**, which is one of the fundamental building blocks of **convolutional neural networks**.